sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 ## Step 5 - Optional - Deploy your Bot

 This step is optional.
 Folllow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0) tutorial and deploy your Bot to Azure.
 After the deployment, test your bot using the Azure Portal.
+You can also try to [add your bot to Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/bots/bots-overview).

 ## Cleaning your environment